ghowland/sireus/documentation/godoc.md

 type SireusServerData struct {
     AppConfig     AppConfig       // App Server configuration
     Site          Site            // For now, only 1 Site.
-Later this will be dynamic ServerContext context.Context // Context to quickly cancel all activities IsQuitting    bool            // When true, this server is quitting and everything will shut down.
+Later this will be dynamic IsQuitting    bool            // When true, this server is quitting and everything will shut down.
 Controls RunUntilContextCancelled()
-}
+    ServerContext context.Context // Context to quickly cancel all activities ServerLock    sync.RWMutex    // For making changes to the server where we need to lock }
 ```